Personal Data Policy

 - follow-up on your complaint against a Supplier;

-- follow-up on your complaint against an advertisement or an advertising practice;
+- follow-up on your complaint against an advertising practice;

 - responding to, processing and handling your complaints, suggestions and feedback;

-- compiling statistics for submission to government authorities, agencies and responding to media queries;
+- compiling statistics for submission to government authorities / agencies / responding to media queries;

 - complying with applicable laws and regulations by the relevant authorities;